Home

 On July 5, 1832, possibly in nearby Beaver County, PA, Joseph married Elizabeth Forney (1814-1886).
 She was a native of Ohio, and the daughter of Nicholas and Elizabeth (Sponsailer) Forney.
 (The Miner and Forney families must have been close, because Joseph’s brother Jacob married Elizabeth's sister Julianna Forney, and Joseph’s son Andrew married Elizabeth's niece Margaret Forney.)

-The Miners had 13 children – John Miner, Mary Jane Alderman, David Miner, Samuel Miner, Albert Miner, Lucy Ann Kincaid, Cornelius Miner, Andrew Miner, William Henry Miner and Ella Guessman, and three others who are not yet identified.
+The Miners produced a baker's dozen of children – John Miner, Mary Jane Alderman, David Miner, Samuel Miner, Albert Miner, Lucy Ann Kincaid, Cornelius Miner, Andrew Miner, William Henry Miner and Ella Guessman, and three others who are not yet identified.

 At some point, Joseph migrated to Champion, near Warren, Trumbull County, where he built "a two room log cabin … on the hill in what is now known as Meadowbrook," said an article in the Warren (OH) Tribune Chronicle, written more than a century later (in 1939).
 He owned about 50 acres of land, which a neighbor once called "not the best land but fairly good land."